galatgithub/Wiki-wiibee/wiiboard_wiring.md

 - Disassemble Wii Balance Board Back Cover : https://www.ifixit.com/Guide/Wii+Balance+Board+Back+Cover+Replacement/30896
 - Unscrew Wii Balance Board Battery Case

-- On the backside of the board below the battery case, solder two wires on the pin ends of the sync red button and two wires on the +/- power supply (Batteries terminals)
+- On the backside of the board below the battery case, solder two wires on the soldering spots of the sync red button and two wires on soldering spots of the +/- power supply (Batteries terminals)
 <img src="wii_battery_board.png" alt="" width="300" />

-- Connect the sync button wires to the NC/comm of the relay
+- Connect the sync button wires to the NO/comm of the relay
 - Drill a hole in the Wii balance board backside cover nearby the battery case with the diameter of the USB cable
 - Connect the Stripped Open Wire End of the USB cable together with the batteries terminals wires to supply terminals of the BT relay